 Step 5: Tape out any areas and add a drop cloth.

 Step 6: Use a brush to trim out areas that are hard to reach.
-Since there is beadboard here, we had to also go into the creases of the board.
+Since this is beadboard here, we had to also go into the creases of the board.

 Step 8: Let each layer dry completely before repeating the painting steps.

 Step 9: Let paint fully cure before adding back hardware and other accessories.
+You can even spray paint your hardware for a fresh look before adding it back on.
 We love trying to wait a week to not mess up our smooth new paint job.